 By Aron van Ziel

 Electric cars have been driving around the world for a number of years.
 After Tesla has put electric cars on the market, many other well-known car brands have also started developing electric cars.
-But what about electric flying?
-What developments are there in electric aviation and from when can we expect to go on holiday with an electric plane?
+But how far is the development of electric flying?
+What developments are there and when can we expect to go on holiday with an electric plane?

 Current status of electric flying

 Wright Electric is the most progressive company in the development of electric airplanes.
 The company wants to make its first test flight in 2023.
 They are currently developing the aircraft.
 The aircraft will have a capacity of 186 passengers, which is comparable to a Boeing 737.
 The company is now mainly engaged in the development of a lighter battery.
 By 2030, the company hopes to have developed batteries that are light enough for flights of about 500 kilometers.
 This allows the plane to fly roughly from London to Paris.
 This is the first step the company wants to make when it comes to electric flying.
 The company wants to scale up even further into the future and hopes to be able to cover a distance of approximately 1280 kilometers.

 The Airbus company is also developing electric aircraft.
 In 2010 Airbus was the first company to make a fully electric aircraft.
 Over the years, Airbus has made and tested different models.
 Airbus continues to develop electric flying.

 The electric flying passenger drone

 Electric flying taxis are still science fiction for many, but it might be closer to reality than you think.
 Back in late 2020, the Chinese drone EHang 216 completed demonstration flights over the city of Seoul.
 There were no people on board, but just two bags of rice each weighing 70 kilograms.